-WHEREFORE, Plaintiffs C.B. and R.V.H., individually and on behalf of all others similarly situated, seek judgment against Defendant, as follows:
+WHEREFORE, Plaintiffs J.J. and C.D., individually and on behalf of all others similarly situated, seek judgment against Defendant, as follows:

-- a.
-For an order certifying the Class and naming Plaintiffs as the representatives of the Class, naming Plaintiff C.B. as representative of the California Class, Plaintiff R.V.H. as representative of the Arizona Class, and naming Plaintiffs' attorneys as Class Counsel to represent the Class, California Class, and Arizona Class; - b.
-For an order declaring Defendant's conduct violates the statutes referenced herein;
+A. For an order certifying the Class and naming Plaintiffs as the representatives of the Class, naming Plaintiffs as representatives of the Classes, and naming Plaintiffs' attorneys as Class Counsel to represent the Class, Online Class, and California Class;